 - If you have had intravenous sedation (IV drip) you will need to rest in the recovery area until you are fully awake (usually one hour).
 Your blood pressure and pulse will be monitored.
-An adult must be available to escort you home, as sedation slows down your reflexes and affects your judgement. - If you have used Entonox, you should be able to leave after 30 minutes as its sedative effects wear off quickly. - If you have not had sedation, you can leave as soon as you feel ready, after your paperwork is completed. - You may eat and drink as normal.
+An adult must be available to escort you home as the sedation impairs your reflexes and judgement. - If you have used Entonox, you should be able to leave after 30 minutes as its sedative effects wear off quickly. - If you have not had sedation, you can leave as soon as you feel ready, after your paperwork is completed. - You may eat and drink as normal.
 The nurse will give you a drink and a sandwich following the procedure.